 This global online forum is for members to discuss technical and non-technical topics.
 Ask about upcoming events, technical advice, and industry updates, or simply form friendships with like-minded members around the world.

 Give back to SPE and the industry with the League of Volunteers!
 SPE Cares workshops and team-building exercises are just some of the opportunities available for students to develop your skills.

 More Student Resources

-The SPE Technical Knowledge for Graduating Engineers Matrix - compare the essential and valued competencies for new graduates in the industry
+The SPE Technical Knowledge for Graduating Engineers Matrix - compare the essential and valued competencies for new graduates in the industry (PDF)